kittykatattack/hexi/README.md

 It makes coding a game as easy and fun as writing poetry or drawing.
 Try it!
 If you need any help or have any questions, post something in this repository's [Issues](https://github.com/kittykatattack/hexi/issues).
-The Issues page is is Hexi's friendly chat room - don't be afraid to ask for help :)
+The Issues page is Hexi's friendly chat room - don't be afraid to ask for help :)

 You only need one file from this repository to get started using Hexi:
 [`hexi.min.js`](https://github.com/kittykatattack/hexi/blob/master/bin/hexi.min.js).
 That's all!
 [Link it to your HTML document with a `<script>` tag](http://www.quackit.com/javascript/tutorial/external_javascript_file.cfm), and go for it!
 Hexi has been written, from the ground up, in the latest version of JavaScript (ES6/7, 20015/6) but is compiled down to ES5 (using [Babel](https://babeljs.io)) so that it will run anywhere.
 What do you need to know before you start using Hexi?
 You should have a reasonable understanding of HTML and JavaScript.
 You don't have to be an expert, just an ambitious beginner with an eagerness to learn.
-If you don't know HTML and JavaScript, the best place to start learning it is this book:
+If you don't know HTML and JavaScript, the best place to start learning is with this book:

 [Foundation Game Design with HTML5 and JavaScript](http://www.apress.com/9781430247166)